Taking up running is a huge step, and taking the first step is always the hardest.

 Q: What if I don’t feel ready to run 5k by the end of the training plan?

-A: If you find you need more time by the end of the Couch to 5k program, this is completely fine.
-Some people take longer to reach their 5k goal.
-Sometimes life gets in the way and you miss a couple of training runs.
+A: If you find you need more time by the end of the Couch to 5k plan, this is completely fine.

 Q: What happens if I need to take a break during the training plan?